Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 Speaking of being prepared for your time slot, you’ll also want to ensure you don’t have any backpacks or medium to large bags.
 You can read the exact specifics here.

-Handbags larger than 35cm x 30cm x 15cm need to be checked, as well as backpacks of any size.
-This service is free, or rather, included with the ticket price.
+Handbags larger than the specified range (35cm x 30cm x 15cm — when in doubt, assume it’s oversized) need to be checked, as well as backpacks of any size.
+This service is free — or rather, this service included with the ticket price.

-Personally, I left everything behind at my hotel and just carried my camera around my neck and kept my important belongings in my inside coat pocket since I was visiting in the colder months.
+Personally, I left everything behind at my hotel and just carried my camera around my neck and kept my important belongings in my inside coat pocket, since I was visiting in the colder months and had large, roomy pockets to avail myself of.

 Be sure to dress appropriately!